Partnering with the Canadian Bioinformatics Hub

 • Use open access materials and tools, and make content freely available from in-person and/or virtual events.

-Organizations aiming for partnership tiers beyond the Contributor level are also required to meet the following tier-specific criteria:
+Organizations applying for partnership tiers beyond the Contributor level are also required to meet the following tier-specific criteria:

 Have an online presence.XXX